Multi-qubit entanglement generation with squeezed modes

-Both proposed applications of our protocol, generating a large number of Bell pairs per signal with a $0.5$ probability of success and generating a single Bell pair with a $0.75$ probability, have the potential to significantly improve entanglement generation rates when implemented in a network.
+Both proposed applications of our protocol, generating multiple Bell pairs per protocol iteration with a $0.5$ success probability and generating a single Bell pair with a $0.75$ probability, have the potential to significantly improve entanglement generation rates when implemented in a network.
 A direct comparison of the achievable improvement with that of previous protocols is of great interest.
-However, in addition to the ESP, the actual entanglement generation rate is influenced by optical fiber losses, various potential errors, and specific quantum repeaters and network protocols.
+However, in addition to the EGP, the actual entanglement generation rate is influenced by optical fiber losses, various potential errors, and specific quantum repeaters and network protocols.
 We do not consider these effects here; the main goal of this paper is to introduce the protocol steps in an ideal scenario without losses.
 We plan to address loss and other realistic effects in future work.

-The paper is organized as follows: The CV and DV variables are introduced in~\cref{sec:cvdv}.
-In~\cref{sec:cv_protocol}, a pure CV entanglement swapping protocol is presented in a form suitable for modification into the hybrid protocol described in~\cref{sec:es_protocol}.
+The paper is organized as follows: \Cref{sec:bkg} provides the necessary theoretical background.
+The CV and DV variables are introduced in~\cref{sec:cvdv}, followed by a presentation of a pure CV entanglement swapping protocol in~\cref{sec:cv_protocol}.
+The hybrid protocol is described in~\cref{sec:es_protocol}.
 In~\cref{sec:purif}, a detailed analytical and numerical investigation of the protocol with squeezed vacuum modes is presented.
-Potential limitations of the protocol related to practical implementation in the near future are discussed in~\cref{sec:disc}.
-The summary and conclusions are given in~\cref{sec:conc}.
+Potential limitations of the protocol, particularly those related to practical implementation in the near future, comparisons with other protocols, and the possible implementation of our protocol in a quantum repeater are discussed in~\cref{sec:disc}.
+Finally, the summary and conclusions are outlined in~\cref{sec:conc}.